 What is Tenants by the Entirety?

-Tenants by the entirety in Florida is a form of joint property ownership available only to married couples in Florida and in some other states.
+Tenants by the entirety in Florida (also called tenancy by the entirety or TBE) is a form of joint property ownership available only to married couples in Florida and in some other states that protects assets from creditors of an individual spouse.
 Most jointly owned property includes survivorship rights.
 Survivorship rights means that when either of the co-owner dies, the legal title to the joint property automatically passes to the surviving owner.
 Tenants by entireties property is jointly owned marital property with rights of survivorship.
 You cannot own entireties property with any family member other than a spouse.

 How Does Something Become Tenants by the Entirety?